mousepawmedia/devdocs/source/serverconfig/config.rst

 Shutting Off Excess Stuff
 ------------------------------------------

-There are a number of default Tomcat applications (`.war`s) that we don't want running.
+There are a number of default Tomcat applications (\*.war files) that we don't want running.
 Also, we want to replace the landing page.

 ..  code-block:: bash